 Under the NewAccess for Small Business service, coaches who themselves have a small business background will be trained to deliver evidence-based mental health support, free of charge, to small businesses around Australia via telehealth.

-Two thirds of small business owners say the impacts of the COVID-19 pandemic have negatively affected their mental health.
 In its 2020 Budget, the Commonwealth has committed $4.26 million towards rolling out NewAccess for Small Business.

 Beyond Blue Chair the Hon Julia Gillard AC welcomed the investment, saying small business had been particularly affected by the pandemic.